 Deepening Tongue Bay Access Channel

 WCBIA has made a submission to QPWS requesting the deepening of the Tongue Bay landing beach channel to allow all tides access.
-Currently the channel is only deep enough to allow passengers to be ferried ashore when the tide measures a minimum of 0.8 of a meter above datum.
+Currently the channel is only deep enough to allow passengers to be ferried ashore in small tenders when the tide measures a minimum of 0.8 of a meter above datum.
+The average day tour vessel requires 1.5 meters.
 As a result, access hours are limited by tides, resulting in intense usage during accessible periods and governing the operation of tours throughout the Whitsundays.
 Crowding on walking tracks and lookouts could be significantly decreased if operators could visit over a wider range of tides.
 On many days of the year, day tour and overnight vessel skippers have no choice but to move in convoy.
 Overnight tour vessels are herded into anchorages to facilitate timing for arrival and departure from Tongue Bay inline with tidal access restrictions.
 The result is a less than perfect experience for visitors, left with the impression that Whitsundays is a crowded holiday destination.
 Deepening the existing Tongue Bay tender channel will free up operators to spread out their visiting times, avoid congestion and lessen impact on QPWS infrastructure.
-The initial response from QPWS has been encouraging.
+Constructing a permanent fixed jetty would bring this iconic destination experience up to world class expectations.

 WCBIA has been investigating alternative engines and fuel sources for the past three years.
 The lack of available battery technology is a significant hurdle.
 Although inboard electric motors are now available with sufficient horsepower for many marine tourism applications, the size and weight of batteries is a significant limiting factor.
-WCBIA has encouraged AMPTO to apply for a $1m grant to carry out a survey of available technologies and define a pathway to decarbonization.
+WCBIA has encouraged AMPTO to apply for a $1m grant to carry out a survey of available technologies and define a pathway to decarbonisation.
 WCBIA will monitor and report on AMPTO’s progress in this area.
+We have also opened a dialogue with ARK Energy, who are currently on track to commence Hydrogen production at Abbott Point within this decade.

 Fuel Rebate Scheme